Querent-ai/querent-docs/querent/docs/guides/generated_events.md

 - **Embeddings:** A list of floating-point numbers representing the vector in high-dimensional space.
 - **Size:** The dimensionality of the vector.
 - **Namespace:** A categorization or grouping label for the event.
 This is `Predicate` in the ID.
+- **Sentence**: A textual representation or description of the vector.

 ### Graph Events